“It takes two to keep your marriage the same; it only takes one to change it. When you change, the relationship changes.”

 Christian faith in terms of non-violent resistance in intimate relationships is about recognizing your right to be in the center, remaining in the center, focusing on your own growth, and having compassion for yourself and others.
 It’s about doing the work and trusting that God will work things out as God will work things out, whatever that may be.

 Christ did not lead a life of certainty.
 He was the Messiah, yet he was not the Messiah that the ancient Jews had been expecting.
-He was not the Messiah who would lead a mighty rebellion to reclaim the thrown in Jerusalem.
+He was not the Messiah who would lead a mighty rebellion to reclaim the throne in Jerusalem.
 He was the Suffering Servant of God who died on a cross for the sins of the world.
 Everyone abandoned him, even his own disciples, yet he remained true to His call; He remained true to what He could control, and He let God do with the rest as God saw fit.

 If we are truly to take the Gospel as our model, it is not a message of rule following.
 In fact, the Sermon on the Mount directly contradicts the rule following of the Jewish majority at the time.
 The Gospel is about the heart and the heart is not about control or domination; it’s about personal growth (sanctification) and compassion.